 All metallic basket tray, equipment racks or enclosures shall be bonded and grounded using a #6 AWG stranded bond wire with green insulation using 2-hole compression type fittings or bond fitting approved for basket tray installation.
 All painted surfaces shall be fully burnished for paint removal to achieve maximum bonding connection.

-Furnish and install an industry approved Secondary Bonding Busbar (SBB) and attach minimum #1/0 AWG bond conductor from this SBB to the PBB in the TEF using the Telecom Bonding Backbone (TBB) and 2 hole compression type fittings.
+Provide an industry approved Secondary Bonding Busbar (SBB) and attach minimum #1/0 AWG bond conductor from this SBB to the PBB in the TEF using the Telecom Bonding Backbone (TBB) and 2 hole compression type fittings.
 All bonding cable connections shall be clearly labeled on the busbar indicating where the connection is coming from/going to via machine made labels.
 All metallic components of the TE shall be bonded to the installed SBB inside that TE.

-A fiber optic service loop of sheathed armored fiber no less than 20 feet at each end of a fiber optic cable shall be installed at each termination point.
-All service loops shall be installed so that the minimum bend radius (10 times the outside diameter of the fiber) shall not be exceeded.
-All service loops shall be installed outside of the fiber optic termination housing.
-Once the fiber reaches the entrance point of the fiber optic enclosure, there shall be no less than 10 feet of unsheathed fiber installed neatly in the fiber optic storage tray prior to terminations being installed.
-Unsheathed fiber shall be installed in the storage tray per the fiber optic enclosures manufacturers' instructions.
-Service Loop shall be placed inside TE in between the side TE panel and mounting railing with no obstruction to PFE.

 Provide a minimum 1.5kVA uninterruptible power supply with 30 minute battery reserve rack mounted at the backrail within each TE.

 Install conduit/EMT through top of cabinet to allow cable entry as needed.
 Seal openings with an intumescent fire-stop putty when all cables have been installed.
 Spray foam sealants not permitted.

 Contractor shall provide enough 10/24 screws or screws/square cage nuts for 32 connections per rack for the installation of USPS PFE active electronic components.
-Example: If (2) new relay racks are installed, provide (64) 10/24 pitch screws.
+Example: If 2 new relay racks are installed, provide 64 10/24 pitch screws.

 Maximum horizontal cabling distances shall not exceed 230 feet for CP-1 Consolidation Points.
 This horizontal distance is to include all vertical distances plus required service loops.
 Total workroom floor coverage is required when designing the TE placements throughout the workroom floor environment.

-Maximum horizontal cabling distances for telecommunication outlets shall not exceed 295 ft. including vertical distances and required service loops.
+Maximum horizontal cabling distances for telecommunication outlets shall not exceed 295 feet, including vertical distances and required service loops.

 CCTV or ISIP equipment components of any kind shall not be mounted within a TE.

-Patch Panels: Install 24-port and 48-port, 8-pin module Category 6/6A patch panels at main cross-connect and horizontal cross-connect for termination of cables installed as part of Work of this Section.
+Patch Panels: Install 12-port, 24-port and 48-port, 8-pin module Category 6/6A patch panels at main cross-connect and horizontal cross-connect for termination of cables installed as part of Work of this Section.

 Install patch panels inside wall mounted data enclosure for retrofit column mounted TE applications.
 Install patch panels on floor mounted 19 inch wide by 84 inch high open relay racks at CCR and TR room locations, only.

-Furnish and install wire management panel (1RU) on rack or cabinet mounting rails above and below each patch panel for all locations.
+Provide wire management panel (1RU) on rack or cabinet mounting rails above and below each patch panel for all locations.

-Furnish 4 additional 1RU wire managers to be used in between PFE.
+Provide 4 additional 1RU wire managers to be used in between PFE.

-Furnish manufacturers strain relief bars sufficient to maintain UTP bend radius at rear of panels.
+Provide manufacturers strain relief bars sufficient to maintain UTP bend radius at rear of panels.

 Terminate all 4 pairs of each horizontal 4 pair cable to each 8 pin (“T568A”) patch panel port.